CJREID/snplord/README.md

 Don't forget the ampersand at the end of the line.

 ## Output
-Output files will be present in five subdirectories of 'data/output'
+Output files will be present in six subdirectories of your specified output folder.
 1. **snippyout**

    This contains folders for each of your samples aligned to the reference genome.